Cotalker/documentation/docs/documentation/client/tool_bar.md

 <br/>

 ## Overview {#overview}
-Located in the upper side of the web platform layout, the **tool bar** is always present, giving you easy access to the search tool and contacts list.
+Located in the upper side of the web platform layout, the **toolbar** is always present, giving you easy access to the search tool and contacts list.

 <img alt="main menu" className="img_sizing item shadow--tl" src={useBaseUrl('img/tool_bar_02.png')} />
 <br/>